From the House by Pesi Fonua

 There was no clear answer from the Prime Minister.

-Then the Prime Minister said that the government can’t repay the loan.
+Then the Prime Minister said that the government could not repay the loan.

 Tevita Lavemaau, insisted, “Why was the loan?”